24parida/shark-2.0/README.md

 ## 👋 About Me

-I'm a college student and built this as a side project.
+I'm a college student and built this as a side project because I wanted to learn C++ better and love Poker!
 Some future optimizations I would love to explore:
 - Hand isomorphism for 2–3x speed boost
 - Better GUI design and UX